Current Programmes 21/22

 Dance Clubs – Physical Activity, Dance

 High energy, engaging after school dance clubs provided by Dance Woking Artists.
 Range of dance styles and levels available.
 Additional options include taking part in Dance Woking performance Platforms and Events.
 Dance Clubs have different formats and due to the different set-ups within school we can be flexible in how we partner with you to deliver this activity.
-Some schools access the Dance Woking Dance Club option using their Sports Funding budget.
+Some schools access this option using their Sports Funding budget.
 This is a great way to engage children in physical activity, in a fun environment, learn new skills, rhythm and team building, and engage those that aren’t engaged in team sports.

 Suitable for all year groups